UnderValley/LearnPyQt6/README.md

 - created a drawing board successfully.
 ### Problems
 - have no figured out how to use the function/method Qpixmap.transformed() yet.

+## Dec.
+17th, Sun
+### Learning Progress
+- figured out how to use the class Qtransform

+## Jan 6th, Sat.
+2024
+It's been a long day ~~without you my friend ~~ since I upgraded this README last time.
+During the time, I lay down a lot.
+Sometimes, I was confused by the protobuf, while ohter times I was busy with OOP.
+Anyhow, now I finally worked it out, but still left some bugs in the demo to be solved.

+### Bugs remaining
+- Process finished with exit code 139 (interrupted by signal 11:SIGSEGV).
+It's a buffer overflow ERROR, but I have not figured out where is it.
+- While the program running, it stuck the Athena somehow, I don't know why.